GhostGlitch/AquaHotkey-G/README.md

 - **Modular Extension Packages**:

-  Organize your extensions into mofule classes and `#Include` them when needed.
+  Organize your extensions into module classes and `#Include` them when needed.

 - **Polished Built-In Extensions**: